DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-26-show-reasons-why-an-offer-is-withdrawn.md

     - Feedback page
 ---

 Providers give feedback to candidates when [withdrawing an offer](/manage-teacher-training-applications/withdrawing-an-offer/).
-But up to now (as an oversight) we haven’t shown it in the service.
+But up to now (as an oversight) we have not shown it in the service.

 This is also inconsistent with how we [show feedback when an application is rejected](/manage-teacher-training-applications/better-feedback-for-automatically-rejected-applications/).